 In Neurology, areas of research expertise encompass the neurodegenerative disorders (Alzheimer's disease, Huntington's disease, Parkinson's disease), neuroinflammatory disease (multiple sclerosis and antibody-mediated disorders), stroke, neurogenetics and mitochondrial disorders.
 Patient-based studies are supported by world-class neuroimaging (including 7T MRI and PET-MRI) at the Wolfson Brain Imaging Centre and cognition research in collaboration with the MRC Cognition and Brain Sciences Unit.
-The Department has a strong track record in therapeutics, with the pioneering of novel monoclonal antibody treatments for MS and involvement in stem cell-based treatments for Huntington's disease.
-Labbased research into disease mechanisms are undertaken within the Department and in the Centre for Brain Repair.
+The Department has a strong track record in therapeutics, with the pioneering of novel monoclonal antibody treatments for MS and involvement in stem cell-based treatments for Huntington's disease, as well as in diagnostics such as the use of virtual reality based navigation tasks to detect preclinical Alzheimer's disease.
+Lab-based research into disease mechanisms are undertaken within the Department and in the Centre for Brain Repair, and in this context Cambridge is one of the centres for the UK Dementia Research Institute which aims to elucidate mechanisms of disease with a view to developing disease-modifying therapies.